 With the daily use of Windows Server 2003, there are many unexpected factors that could cause the system crash or cause a hard drive failing to our computer.
 These factors may be, hardware conflict, bad ram, hard disk drives overload, viruses or hacker attack, software conflict, power supply problems, and some unknown reasons.

 We can clone hard drive in Windows Server 2003 to solve hard disk drive overload or failure.
 Yet to fix all of them, we have another two choices.
 One is to re-install the operating system, settings, and all applications, which may cost us hours.
-However, if we backup C drive for Server 2003 ahead of time, we can choose the other quick and fast way, restore the computer from system image backup.
+However, if we backup C drive of Server 2003 in advance, we can choose the other quick and fast way: restore the computer from system image backup.

 How to Restore Windows Server 2003 System Files?

 First of all, we might think of using Windows Server 2003 internal backup tool to create a system image backup on Server 2003 and restore the operating system.
 Nevertheless, Windows Server 2003 does not embed with one automatic system restore feature like Windows XP, Vista do.
 Due to this factor, the system doesn’t automatically create restore points for the computer current state.
 This means we cannot restore Windows Server 2003 to previous state.

 In this case, two options are placed in front of us.
 One is to download System Restore.
 The other option involves manually creating a restore point for the computer’s current state using Windows Server 2003’s System State.

 - Click "Restore and Mange Media" tab after backup system state, check the box next to "System State," and start the restore.

 Before we use this tanglesome and roundabout method to do a system restoration, there is one thing we should pay attention to: Windows Server 2003 Backup utility (NTBackup.exe) is a backup and restore tool that based on files.
 This means it will backup and restore file-by-file.
 As the master server of companies or organizations, it is inevitable to produce masses of files, registries, photos, and so on.